xHeinrich/expo/docs/pages/versions/unversioned/sdk/device-info.md

 Provide information of devices on the application.

-This API allows changing supported screen orientations at runtime.
-This will take priority over the `orientation` key in `app.json`.

-On both iOS and Android platforms, changes to the screen orientation will override any system settings or user preferences.
-On Android, it is possible to change the screen orientation while taking the user's preferred orientation into account.
-On iOS, user and system settings are not accessible by the application and any changes to the screen orientation will override existing settings.

 ## Installation

 This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
 It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.